 No standard deployment solution

 As with any new technology, several players are competing to see their deployment stack win out.
-Joyent and Heroku are the big names with node, but many smaller hosting companies are taking a stab as well (full disclosure: we’re on webbynode, which so far has been excellent).
+Joyent and Heroku are the big names with node, but many smaller hosting companies are taking a stab as well.
 However you decide to push your code (we use git with dev/staging/production remotes), use npm bundle to get your libs in place.
 It will create a local copy of the libraries (and versions) for your app without requiring a homogenous library environment on the whole server.

 Multiple apps on a single server? ("vhosts")